Edgar-Donk/tkinter.ttk.style/docs/earth/colour.rst

    black  (0,  0,  0)   (0,  0,  0)     (160,0,  0)     (0,    0,     0)
    white  (255,255,255) (0,0,100)       (160,0,  240)   (100,  0,     141.2)
    ====== ============= =============== =============== ====================

+   To see what is happening check out an RGBHSV colour wheel as found at `Putting on the Style <https://frothy-brew.readthedocs.io/en/latest/colour_picker/joining_rgb_hsv.html>`_ better still run the Python script found from its .../examples/colours/12rgbandhsv.py.
+   Look closely at an RGB colour wheel the complementary colours(opposites) are cyan, magenta and yellow.
+White is at the centre of the wheel made by adding red, green and blue, this works on our monitors.
+The complementary colour wheel CMYK, is used by printers working on white paper, if we print cyan, magenta and yellow together the result is black - better printers have a separate black cartridge (the K in CMYK).
+The complementary colours in a CMYK colour wheel are RGB.
+Compare the RYB and CMYK colour wheels at
+   `The Colours Meaning Website <https://thecolorsmeaning.com/color-harmony/>`_ scroll down to the section ``Color Harmony`` then look at the figure **Complementary Colors**.

 Gradients
 ---------